solvosci/slv-manufacture/mrp_production_buttons_manager/readme/DESCRIPTION.rst

-Only allow to cancel productions to responsible manufacturing users
+Generalize deny access to buttons to Non-Managers